 There are 31 local authorities and 3 regional assemblies in Ireland.
 Local authorities are the closest and most accessible form of government to citizens.
 They have responsibility for the delivery of a wide range of services in their local area, with a focus on making cities, towns, villages and the countryside attractive places in which to live, work and invest.
 Local authority services make a significant contribution to the physical, cultural, social and environmental development of communities and include housing, planning, infrastructure, environmental protection and the provision of amenities and recreation and community infrastructure.
 Local authorities play a key role in promoting social inclusion and quality of life and supporting economic development and enterprise at a local level.
 Local authorities take the lead role in shaping the strategic vision of the county or city.
 They also work in partnership with other state, public and private bodies in the delivery of critical infrastructure and shared services.
 Local authorities deliver hundreds of services and implement policy across a range of areas including:

-- Arts and culture
+Arts and culture Libraries

-- Climate action

-- Community services

-- Economic development

-- Environment

-- Housing

-- Libraries

-- Parks and open spaces
+Climate action Parks and open spaces

-- Planning
+Community services Planning

-- Roads and transport
+Economic development Roads and transport

-- Tourism
+Environment Tourism

+Housing